arago/ActionHandlers/winrm-with-certificate-authority/Readme.md

 ## Usage in Knowledge Items

+Both ActionHandlers support batch/script execution.
+For cmd.exe, all elements of Windows/MS-DOS .bat files are supported.
+Your batch will be prepended by an "@echo off".

+For Powershell, you can use every feature of the language.
+The only limit is the usage of the additional I/O-channels by cmdlets like write-warning, write-verbose and write-debug.
+Warnings will be written to the standart output channel, prepended by the term "WARNING:".
+This term will, in fact, be localized, so for a german Windows installation it will be "WARNUNG:" etc., so don't depend on this particular string in your Knowledge Items.

-With the above ActionHandler configuration, you can execute DOS commands on machine nodes with MachineClass 'Windows' by using the standard ExecuteCommand capability:
+With the above ActionHandler configuration, you can execute DOS commands on machine nodes with MachineClass 'Windows' by using the standard ExecuteCommand capability.

 ![Action command with capability ExecuteCommand](screenshots/cmd.png)

 In order to execute Powershell scripts, use the capability ExecutePowershell: